tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 Opcode   Binary      Description
 -------------------------------------
 ani #    11 100 110  AND # (immediate db) with register A.
-cpi #    11 111 110  Compare # to A. Store true or false into compareResult.
-dad RP   00 RP1 001  Add register pair(RP, B:C or D:E) to H:L (16 bit add).
-And set carry bit.
-dcr D    00 DDD 101  Decrement a register.
+call a   11 001 101  Unconditional subroutine call.
+Push current address onto the stack and jump the subroutine address. cpi #    11 111 110  Compare # to A. Store true or false into compareResult. dad RP   00 RP1 001  Add register pair(RP, B:C or D:E) to H:L (16 bit add).
+And set carry bit. dcr D    00 DDD 101  Decrement a register.
 To do, set flags: ZSPA.